 Variations to your current enrolment

-You might be in the right program however some things could be adjusted to make your life easier.
-The below applications may help you.
+You might be in the right program, however some things could be adjusted to make your life easier.
+The below info and applications may help you.

-You may apply for special consideration for an individual assessment item, or all assessment items for a course if you feel your performance was seriously affected or you were seriously disadvantaged when the assessment item was attempted.
+You may apply for special consideration for an individual assessment item, or all assessment items for a course, if you feel your performance was seriously affected or you were seriously disadvantaged when an assessment item was attempted.

 Don't underestimate the power of joining a peer mentoring program.
 These groups are often the place you’ll make new friends, learn about various services and resources within the University that you didn't know existed and overall, start to feel more comfortable and included.

 Griffith students know how things are done at Griffith.
 They're studying the same subjects as you.
 One-on-one help may be just the thing you need to succeed - it's a good investment in your future.